How to Invest Your Money » Robo-Advisors

 Justwealth charges a competitive management fee, divided into two tiers: 0.50% for account balances up to $500,000 and 0.40% for account balances above that.
 There are also minimum fees for smaller account sizes, so pay attention (although RESPs have smaller fees).

 In addition to RESPs, Justwealth also offers a variety of registered and non-registered accounts you can use to meet various goals.
 Think about what you are looking for in order to achieve the best results.
-See complete Justwealth review.
+See the complete Justwealth review.

 Key Features